aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 \dt
 {% endhighlight %}

 E\- Create a Database Migration Service connection profile for a stand-alone PostgreSQL database: In this task, you will create a connection profile for the PostgreSQL source instance.
-For Connection profile name, enter `postgres-vm`, for Hostname or IP address, enter the internal IP for the PostgreSQL source instance that you copied in the previous task (e.g., 10.128.0.2), and for Port, enter `5432`.
+For the Connection profile name, enter `postgres-vm`; for Hostname or IP address, enter the internal IP for the PostgreSQL source instance that you copied in the previous task (e.g., 10.128.0.2); and for Port, enter `5432`.
 Then, enter `migration_admin` and `DMS_1s_cool!` as username and password.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/c3b569d3-cbbe-46a7-a78c-b8bb537cad34){: .mx-auto.d-block :} *Creating a DMS connection profile.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 F\- Create and start a continuous migration job: When you create a new migration job, you first define the source database instance using a previously created connection profile.
-For Source connection profile, select `postgres-vm`.
+For the Source connection profile, select `postgres-vm`.

-Then you create a new destination database instance and configure connectivity between the source and destination instances.
+Then, you create a new destination database instance and configure connectivity between the source and destination instances.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/003f4271-363e-4283-94b0-7be5e082bda5){: .mx-auto.d-block :} *Creating the destination database.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-G\- Test and start the continuous migration job: In the Database Migration Service tab you open earlier, review the details of the migration job.
+G\- Test and start the continuous migration job: In the Database Migration Service tab you opened earlier, review the details of the migration job.
 Click Test Job.
 After a successful test, click Create & Start Job.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/15de85e8-8c53-4437-8603-2a56e0476b3a){: .mx-auto.d-block :} *Testing and Running the migration job.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-After the job has started, the status will show as Starting and then transition to Running Full dump in progress to indicate that the initial database dump is in progress.
+After the job starts, the status will show as Starting and then transition to Running Full dump in progress to indicate that the initial database dump is in progress.
 After the initial database dump has been completed, the status will transition to Running CDC in progress to indicate that continuous migration is active.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/1aab4136-c9a7-43d3-a387-4fe8ae5dd478){: .mx-auto.d-block :} *Checking migration status.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-After you create and run the migration job, you confirm that an initial copy of your database has been successfully migrated from sourse database to your Cloud SQL target instance.
+After you create and run the migration job, you confirm that an initial copy of your database has been successfully migrated from the source database to your Cloud SQL target instance.
 You also explore how continuous migration jobs apply data updates from your source database to your Cloud SQL instance.

 ### 4B.
 Cloud Spanner
 ### 4C.
 BigTable